Evidence of triplet superconductivity in Bi/Ni bilayers: Theoretical analysis of point contact Andreev reflection spectroscopy results: introduction

-As the well-known triplet pairing, the $p$-wave state was firstly found in the electrically neutral superfluid $^{3}$He\cite{Osheroff}, but it has never been verified experimentally in solids.
-The triplet pairing superconductors are often associated with the topological superconductivity\cite{Mizushima} and applications in quantum computing and spintronics\cite{Nayak,Romeo}.
-There are some candidates of the triplet pairing superconductivity, including heavy fermions (e.g., UPt$_{3}$)\cite{Stewart,Ishida,Saxena,Aoki,Huy}, superconductors with broken inversion symmetry\cite{Nishiyama,Bauer} and well known Sr$_{2}$RuO$_{4}$\cite{Mackenzie,Maeno,Liu}.
-Recently the AR spectroscopy of $Bi/Ni$ bilayers\cite{Jin} might indicate the existence of the $p$-wave superconductivity in solids.
-And the $Bi/Ni$ bilayer itself is interesting enough.
-The single crystal $Bi$ (110), observed bulk superconductivity below 0.53 mK\cite{Prakash52}, is epitaxially grown on the weak ferromagnetic $Ni$ (100) layer to yield a $Bi/Ni$ bilayer whose superconducting transition temperature is enhanced to 4 K\cite{Jin}.
-Therefore, this bilayer system has attracted much research interest\cite{Jin,ZGH,PhysRevB.99.064504,PhysRevB.101.174514,Gonge1602579,NodelessBiNiPhysRevLett.122.017002}.
+As the well-known triplet pairing, the $p$-wave state was firstly found in the electrically neutral superfluid $^{3}$He \cite{Osheroff}.
+However, the $p$-wave state has never been verified in solids experimentally.
+The triplet pairing superconductors are often associated with topological superconductivity \cite{Mizushima} and applications in quantum computing and spintronics \cite{Nayak,Romeo}.
+There are some candidates for triplet superconductivity, including the heavy-fermion superconductors (e.g., UPt$_{3}$) \cite{Stewart,Ishida,Saxena,Aoki,Huy}, the superconductors with broken inversion symmetry \cite{Nishiyama,Bauer}, and the well-known Sr$_{2}$RuO$_{4}$ \cite{Mackenzie,Maeno,Liu}.
+Recently the AR spectroscopy of Bi/Ni bilayers \cite{Jin} might indicate the existence of $p$-wave superconductivity in solids.
+Moreover, the Bi/Ni bilayer itself is interesting enough.
+The single-crystal Bi (110), observed bulk superconductivity below 0.53 mK \cite{Prakash52}, is epitaxially grown on the weak ferromagnetic Ni (100) layer to yield a Bi/Ni bilayer whose superconducting transition temperature is enhanced to 4 K \cite{Jin}.
+Therefore, this bilayer system has attracted much research interest \cite{Jin,ZGH,PhysRevB.99.064504,PhysRevB.101.174514,Gonge1602579,NodelessBiNiPhysRevLett.122.017002}.

-In this paper, we propose a theoretical formalism of Andreev reflection by the four-component wave function to naturally obtain the singlet pairing case or the triplet pairing case, which provides a theoretical support for PCAR experiments to distinguish the singlet pairing and the triplet pairing.
-The Andreev reflection conductance of the singlet pairing superconductivity depends on spin polarization, but the case of triplet pairing superconductivity is not related to spin polarization.
+In this paper, we employ a theoretical formalism of AR by the four-component wave function to naturally obtain the singlet pairing case or the triplet pairing case.
+Our work provides theoretical support for point contact Andreev reflection (PCAR) experiments to distinguish between the singlet pairing and the triplet pairing.
+The AR conductance of singlet pairing superconductivity depends on spin polarization, but the case of triplet pairing superconductivity is not related to spin polarization.